Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/iotcon.md

 2. Send the PUT request to the server using the `PutAsync()` method of the [Tizen.Network.IoTConnectivity.RemoteResource](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.IoTConnectivity.RemoteResource.html) class.

-    First create the representation and attributes, and set the desired attribute values, and then send the representation using the `PutAsync()` method.
+    First, create the representation and attributes, set the desired attribute values, and then send the representation using the `PutAsync()` method.

     ```csharp
     if (outArgs != null)